Our Guide to Cancer Screening (+ Which Ones to Get and When)

 Lung cancer screening is recommended for a specific subset of the population.
 Those between the ages of 50 and 80, who have a 20-pack-year smoking history, and are either current smokers or quit within the last 15 years, are eligible for lung cancer screening.

 This is done with an annual low-dose lung CT scan.
 Given that CT scans do not eliminate all radiation exposure, these are usually only recommended for patients that meet the criteria outlined above for screening purposes.
-CT scans can always be done for specific conditions or symptoms, but are overall not recommended for general screening purposes.
+CT scans can always be done for specific conditions or symptoms but are usually not recommended for general screening purposes.

 Tests that are often associated with prostate cancer screening include a blood test called PSA and/or a digital rectal exam.
-Although there might be some benefit to a screening lab as a PSA, there are also some risks, including a high number of false positives, which can lead to additional workup.
+It is unclear if these tests are beneficial in all cases or if they lead to additional testing (which may or may not be necessary).

 So yes, this is complicated, and the best approach is one where there is a clear discussion and shared decision between you and your care team to determine whether and what type of prostate cancer screening method is right for you.